(Revised April 2018)

-- Neglect and acts of omission including ignoring medical or physical needs, failure to provide access to healthcare, social care, education, withholding the necessities of life, nutrition, heating, medication;
+- Neglect and acts of omission: This includes ignoring medical, emotional or physical needs, failure to provide access to appropriate healthcare, social care and support or , educational services, withholding the necessities of life, enough nutrition, heating, medication.

 Any or all of these types of abuse may be perpetrated as a result of deliberate intent, negligence or ignorance.

-2.8 The Department of Health (DH), recommends the following principles of good practice when safeguarding adults:
+The Department of Health (DoH), recommends the following principles of good practice when safeguarding adults: